opcow/flipper/README.md

     --restart unless-stopped \
     flipper/fluidd

 The Raspberry Pi only serves the Fluidd web UI.
-Files uploaded from Cura or PrusaSlicer go directly to the AMD64 machine.
+Files uploaded from Cura or PrusaSlicer via the Fluidd UI at 192.168.3.7 go directly to the AMD64 machine at 192.168.4.9.
 The Raspberry Pi isn't involved in the handling of gcode files and printing.